joaquinOnSoft/OTExploreExcelImporter/README.md

 > NOTE: the value used on the "Imported tag" is the same value that you have used in the **itag** parameter.

-## Utilities
+## Tips & Tricks

-### Removing all the imported XXXXXX inputs
+### Removing all the imported `Ticket` inputs

-During your test you can decide to remove all the XXXXXX inputs imported.
+During your test you can decide to remove all the Ticket inputs imported.
 The fastest way to do it is just executing this command from a terminal/console as administrator:

 > NOTE: This will delete all the data in your Solr instance!